Decoding News Narratives: A Critical Analysis of Large Language Models in Framing Detection: Experimental Setup

 \subsection{Models}

-To assess the capabilities of two of the leading closed-source models in identifying framing, our study focuses on the GPT-4\footnote{GPT-4-0613.
+To evaluate the performance of contemporary large language models in framing detection, we consider two widely used closed-source models: GPT-4\footnote{GPT-4-0613.
 Temperature parameter set to 0.} \cite{openai2023gpt4} and GPT-3.5-Turbo\footnote{GPT-3.5-turbo-0613.
-Temperature parameter set to 0.} \cite{ye_comprehensive_2023}, known for their state-of-the-art performance across a wide range of NLP benchmarks.
-We chose GPT-4 and GPT-3.5 Turbo due to their advanced capabilities and ease of use.
-While they are closed-source with a paid API, they are easily accessible for social scientists, eliminating the need for setting up libraries and running models with high memory and expertise requirements.
-This accessibility makes them practical tools for researchers who may not have extensive computational resources.
+Temperature parameter set to 0.} \cite{ye_comprehensive_2023}.
+These models are known for their strong performance across a wide range of NLP tasks and their ability to follow complex instructions.
+We select them due to their widespread adoption and practical accessibility for social science researchers, as they can be used via paid APIs without requiring specialised hardware or extensive technical setup.

-Additionally, we chose the open-source FLAN-T5 \cite{flant5}, which, despite its accessibility, demonstrates significant efficacy in various tasks \cite{chung_scaling_2022}.
-We examined various sizes of the FLAN-T5 model, i.e., small (77M parameters), base (248M parameters), and large (783M parameters), to explore how model scale influences framing detection capabilities.
+In addition, we include two open-source alternatives: Llama~3 \cite{dubey2024llama} and FLAN-T5 \cite{flant5}, which have demonstrated competitive performance across diverse benchmarks \cite{chung_scaling_2022}.
+We evaluate the 8B version of Llama~3\footnote{Meta-Llama-3-8B-Instruct.
+Temperature parameter set to 0.1.} and multiple variants of FLAN-T5, including small (77M parameters), base (248M parameters), and large (783M parameters), to examine the effect of model scale on framing detection.

-Our evaluation methodology employs a uniform series of prompts applied across all models under three distinct experimental conditions: (1) a zero-shot setting, probing the models' inherent knowledge on framing detection; (2) a few-shot scenario, wherein models are provided with a small set of examples to inform their framing detection process; and (3) an explainability-focused approach, where models are asked to explain their rationale behind their decisions aside from label prediction.
+All models are evaluated using a unified set of prompts under three experimental conditions: (1) a zero-shot setting, assessing models’ baseline capabilities; (2) a few-shot setting, in which a small number of examples are provided; and (3) an explanation-based prompting setting, where models are asked to justify their predictions.

-Our evaluation framework is designed to thoroughly evaluate the models' adeptness at navigating tasks without being fine-tuned on framing datasets.
-This aspect is particularly important within the domain of social science research, where specialised training datasets are often scarce.
+Our evaluation framework focuses on assessing model behaviour without task-specific fine-tuning, reflecting realistic conditions in social science research, where annotated datasets are often limited.
+This design allows us to examine the robustness and generalisability of LLMs for framing detection under low-supervision settings.